cyber-student-learner/ACM_s2_cyber_recruit_Gayathri-Sabarinath/Challenge-7/writeup.md

 On further analysis of the file, I found out the following:

-1)The username and password used by the attacker to login (username=isitadmin&password=iamtheadmin).
+1) The username and password used by the attacker to login (username=isitadmin&password=iamtheadmin).

-2)The login was successful and the attacker was directed to the welcome page (HTTP/1.1 302 FOUND
+2) The login was successful and the attacker was directed to the welcome page (HTTP/1.1 302 FOUND
   Location: /welcome?user=isitadmin) 302 means redirect to a page.

-3)After the login, the client sent a GET request to the welcome page and included the username ((GET /welcome?user=isitadmin HTTP/1.1).
+3) After the login, the client sent a GET request to the welcome page and included the username ((GET /welcome?user=isitadmin HTTP/1.1).
 The server trusted this parameter(HTTP/1.1 200 OK), which resulted in the flag being displayed (FLAG{analyzing_is_imp}).

 This is how I analyzed the network traffic, uncover the stolen credentials (username and password) and retrieved the hidden flag.